beatlab-mcmaster/BEATmonitor/src/dashboard/README.md

 time can only be set via Bluetooth; time should be accurate to within 0--40 ms).

-### 4. Attach watches to participants
+### 3. Attach watches to participants

-Watches should be checked to ensure they are snug (but not too tight) against participants' wrists.
-The watch face should not move or slide around with participants' arm movements (this affects the quality of the PPG recording as the sensor is very sensitive to motion artifacts).
+Attach the Bangle.js 2 watch snugly to the individual's wrist.
+Ideally, the watch should not be too tight; but to minimize motion artifacts in the data (which are low-quality and difficult to analyse), it is important that the watch (i.e., the PPG sensor) does not move easily when the individual moves their arm or body.

-### 5. Start recording
+### 4. Start recording

 To start recording: